2018210744/starter-hugo-research-group/content/home/welcome.md

   css_class: null
 hero_media: welcome.jpg
 ---
 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Information Theory and Signal Processing Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.